spiteve/LAAD3-Theme/README.md

 # Deployment

-Simply place the `img` folder and `css` file into the root of dictionary (usually the same level as the `mdx` file).
+Directly place the `img` folder and `css` file into the root of dictionary (usually the same level as the `mdx` file).

 - If the style has not changed, try clearing the cache of dictionary software and restarting it.
-- Please do not change the file name, this will also invalidate the configuration.
+- Please do not change the file name, this will invalidate the configuration.

 ---